tejassrivastava/getir_microservice/README.md

-# KD Express Rest API Search | Sorting | Pagination
+# Getir Express Rest API | Fetch Record From Mongo

 We have developed a simple express based Rest API which has the following features:

 ### Features
-- Exact Search (Pass search term inside double quotes i.e. "search me")
-- Simple Search
-- Sorting based on field & type i.e  field = "name" , type="asc|desc"
-- Hybrid Pagination i.e maintained from both backend & frontend.
+- Filter date by passing startDate & endDate
+- Filter date by passing minCount & maxCount

 ------------